 ScanSnap SV600 Overhead Book and Document Scanner

-The ScanSnap SV600 is a fusion of performance, precision, and user-friendly design.
-Crafted to cater to both individual and professional needs, this scanner transforms your paper-based memories and documents into high-resolution digital copies with ease and agility.
+The ScanSnap SV600 is crafted to cater to both individual and professional needs.
+It can transform your paper-based items and documents into high-resolution digital copies with ease and agility.
 From an old manuscript to a cherished photo, or a crucial document, this scanner ensures each detail is digitally immortalized with precision.

 - Multifaceted Media Support: Adaptable to both paper and photo media.

 - Versatile Scanner Type: Efficiently functions as both a photo and document scanner.

 - Technical Specifications: Boasts a 1200 resolution, weighs 6.6 pounds, and consumes 20 watts.